GodlyDonuts/WeatherReactApp/README.md

-# 🌤️ WeatherReactApp
+# 🏓 Pickleball Weather App

-A modern, minimalistic React app to check the weather for any location by zipcode or street address.
-Powered by the OpenWeatherMap API.
+A modern, responsive web app to find the best times to play pickleball based on weather conditions in your area.
+Powered by LocationIQ for geolocation and Open-Meteo for weather data.

 ---

 ## ✨ Features
-- 🔍 Search weather by **zipcode** or **full street address**
-- 🌎 Uses OpenWeatherMap Geocoding for address lookup
+- 🔍 **Location Autocomplete:** Fast, US-only address search with LocationIQ
+- 📅 **Multi-day Forecast:** See hourly weather for today and the next 6 days
+- 🟢 **Perfect Pickleball Hours:** Highlights hours with ideal temperature and no recent rain
+- 🌡️ **Custom Temperature Range:** Adjust what you consider "perfect" for pickleball
-- 📱 Responsive, sleek, and accessible UI
+- 📱 **Mobile-friendly:** Clean, modern, and fully responsive UI
-- ⚡ Fast, Vite-powered React app
+- ⚡ **Fast:** Built with React + Vite
-- 🔒 API key managed securely via environment variables

 ---

 ## 🚀 Getting Started

 ### 1. **Clone the repository**